Neighbors (1937 film): Reception

-In the trade weekly illustrated magazine Kino, there was a positive review of The Apartment Above: "...at last a very good Polish film comedy (...)
-A Apartment Above in film development".
+In the trade weekly illustrated magazine Kino, there was a positive review of Neighbors: "...at last a very good Polish film comedy (...) a step up in film development".
 A review in Nasz Przegląd praised the comedy for the fact that "the humor derived from moral motifs transforms with the development of the plot into comedy reminiscent of the Marx Brothers' [Marx] surrealist humor".
-On the other hand, The Apartment Above was heavily criticized in right-wing circles.
+On the other hand, Neighbors was heavily criticized in right-wing circles.
 Mieczyslaw Hoszowski wrote the following about the film:They found people who showed shamelessness on the screen to the masses and made them believe it was the height of artistry.
 Then they defined stupidity as humor, wit or comedy, and the uncritical masses went along with it because it suited their low instincts.
 Combining both, they created a revue film and a film comedy, and with the help of appropriate advertising, they won over not only the masses, but also - "the intelligentsia".Also, the reviewer of the right-wing Prosto z mostu A. Mikulowski expressed disapproval of the Mae West parody scene: when "Bodo appears dressed as a woman, arousing the enthusiasm of the less picky audience, then the hands folded in applause fall down".
 An anonymous review in Gazeta Polska stated: "The film as a whole is banal.
 The interiors are thoroughly unsightly. [...].
 The unfortunate idea with a radio speaker dressed as Mae West sinks seriously into vulgarity".